Smells Like Gen X • Top Toys of 1995

 Rewind Verdict

-The top toys of 1995 work as the perfect ending to this series because they do not tell a simple story.
+The top toys of 1995 work as the perfect ending to the core Gen X toy-aisle chapter because they do not tell a simple story.
 They tell a transition story.
 There is no single all-conquering monarch.
 Instead, the year spreads out across classics, legacy brands, gadget carryovers, action lines, movie tie-ins, and one or two new sensations.
 That is exactly what a handoff year looks like.

 FAQ: Top Toys of 1995